UtrechtUniversity/researchcloud-items/docs/primer/first-time-use.md

 - Avoid unnecessary charges: consider to delete the workspace if you do not plan to use it for a prolonged number of days.
 Usually it takes less than 30 minutes to recreate a workspace.
-***NB: make sure that you have safe-guarded your valuable data to a location external to the workspace, for instance Yoda or ResearchDrive.***
+***NB: make sure that you have safe-guarded your valuable data by saving it to a location external to the workspace, for instance Yoda or ResearchDrive.***